News, opinions, photos and facts from Ocean Conservancy

 About George Leonard

-George Leonard is Director of Strategic Initiatives at Ocean Conservancy.
-A long-time scuba diver, George knew he wanted to be a marine biologist at the age of 12 when he first watched Jacques Cousteau's TV special on the sleeping sharks of Yucatan in 1975.
-During his graduate work, he logged over 400 dives in 3 years, studying California's kelp forests, the undersea equivalent of a tropical rain forest.
+George Leonard is Chief Scientist at Ocean Conservancy.
+With a PhD in marine ecology, he works to advance science-based solutions to the big challenges facing the future of our oceans.
+A long-time scuba diver, George knew he wanted to be a marine biologist at the age of 12.
+During his graduate work, he logged over 600 dives studying the undersea world off California and the East Coast.
 You can follow George on Twitter at @GeorgeHLeonard.

 In the midst of this election season, it’s amazing how polarized the nation has become.
 No one can agree on anything.
 Instead of Americans, we’re now reduced to colors: blue and red.
 A steady stream of polls dissects how the messages from the two Presidential candidates resonate across all manner of demographics.
 Regardless of who wins in November, the vote will be a nearly 50/50 tie, with half the country at odds with the winning candidate.